-Business and Assembly
+Business, Low and Mid-rise and Assembly

 There are buildings in Evesham Township which are low and mid-rise office buildings, social halls, and restaurants that have a higher population density than in residential areas and contribute significantly to the economic well-being of the community.
 These other congregational facilities that also pose a high life risk, based on population density.